vaidas100/docker-ci/readme.md

-Testing CI/CD workflow with Docker Hub and AWS
+Testing CI/CD workflow with Docker Hub and DockerCloud